KarchinLab/bigmhc/README.md

 #### Examples

-From within the `src` dir, you can execute the below examples.
+From within the `src` dir, you can execute the below examples:

 ```
-python predict.py -i=../data/example1.csv -m=el -t=2
+python predict.py -i=../data/example1.csv -m=el -t=2 -d="cpu"
-python predict.py -i=../data/example2.csv -m=el -a=HLA-A*02:02 -p=0 -c=0
+python predict.py -i=../data/example2.csv -m=el -a=HLA-A*02:02 -p=0 -c=0 -d="cpu"
 ```

-Predictions will be written to `example1.csv.prd` and `example2.csv.prd`.
+Predictions will be written to `example1.csv.prd` and `example2.csv.prd` in the data folder.
+Execution takes about one second.

 #### Required Arguments
 * `-i` or `--input` input CSV file